-A visit to the USS Arizona Memorial is part of a 1 hour and 15 minute program that includes an introduction by a National Park Ranger, an impressive 23-minute documentary film, a shuttle boat to the USS Arizona Memorial where you will board the memorial.
+Visiting the USS Arizona Memorial starts with a shuttle boat to the USS Arizona Memorial where you will board the memorial followed by an introduction by a National Park Ranger, and an impressive 23-minute documentary film.
 The only way to access the Arizona Memorial is by this Navy Shuttle boat on this tour.

-- The first room you enter in the USS Arizona Memorial holds flags of the states from which the eight battleships of battleship row were named and a state flag from Utah from which the USS Utah was named.
+The first room of the memorial holds flags of the states from which the eight battleships of Battleship Row were named and a state flag from Utah from which the USS Utah was named.
 The USS Utah was not on battleship row, but still rests in Pearl Harbor and is memorialized on the far side of Ford Island.

-- The second room is the large open area where you can reflect quietly and view the remains of the sunken USS Arizona below.
+The second room of the memorial is the large open area where you can reflect quietly and view the remains of the sunken USS Arizona below.
 Ceremonies are held in the Assembly Room.

 As a national park site, the program is designed to accommodate those needing additional accessibility.
 The restrooms, theater, exhibits, bookstore, information desks, Navy shuttle boats, and Arizona Memorial are all fully-accessible to visitors in wheelchairs.

-You can pick up your headset for the audio tour near the Information Desk at the Visitor Center.
+You can pick up your headset for the audio tour near the Information Desk at the Visitors Center.